Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Oh dear.
 You look *tense."*

-"Been tenser…" he sighed and peeled himself away from the desk to bound across the room and nip affectionately at her ear.
+"Been tenser..." he sighed and peeled himself away from the desk to bound across the room and nip affectionately at her ear.
 "You smell relaxed."

 "I quite enjoyed my meeting.
 Gyotin was right, I needn’t have worried.
 It seems they really do just want to be left alone."